+Reflection

-Reflection: Now that you have had the opportunity to learn about Sokha, answer the following questions: 1.
-In what ways will going to school change Sokha's future?
-2. What are some ways people could help children living in the dumps of Cambodia?
-3. Why do you feel it was important for the film's director to share Sokha's story?
-4. How have your views changed?
-What new information had the greatest impact on you?
-5. What are you interested in learning more about?
+Now that you have had the opportunity to learn about Sokha, answer the following questions:

+- In what ways has going to school changed Sokha's future? - 2.
+What are some ways people could help children living in the dumps of Cambodia? - 3.
+Why do you feel it was important for the film's director to share Sokha's story? - 4.
+How have your views changed?
+What opinions have remained the same?
+What new information had the greatest impact on you? - 5.
+What are you interested in learning more about?